 A few years later I took up art again and started to paint the little birds I no longer see and dearly miss.
 Out of this grew a need for reference photos and I bought a camera.
 This quickly grew into a passion, not only for recording the birds I saw but I discovered the small creatures we walk past each day without even knowing they are there or considering them worthy of a closer look.

-So I started recording the small creatures and birds I saw on a website built by a friend in the UK, which will be closed down, replaced by the new www.ericasiegel-photography.com website I built.
+So I started recording the small creatures and birds I saw on a website built by a friend in the UK, which is now closed down, replaced by the www.ericasiegel-photography.com website I built.

 This website is a work in progress so do come back to see what else I have found.

-You can find some of my photographs in The Australian Beekeeping Manual by Robert Owen, The Australian Native Bee Book by Tim Heard, Australian native bees, AgGuide by DPI NSW , Land For Wildlife newletters Jan 2016 /Jan 2017 and various magazines, bee identification guides, posters and brochures.
+You can find my photographs in several books including The Australian Beekeeping Manual by Robert Owen, The Australian Native Bee Book by Tim Heard, Australian native bees AgGuide by DPI NSW, Land For Wildlife Newletters Jan 2016 /Jan 2017 and various magazines, bee identification guides, posters and brochures.

 There is a complete list of publications on LinkedIn